 Novelists & Poets (for Nobel Laureates, see below): Tolstoy, Dostoevsky, Robert Musil, Stefan Zweig, Osip Mandelstam, Ayn Rand, Iris Murdoch, Susan Sontag, David Foster Wallace, Chaim Potok, Peter Hoeg,

-Journalists: Spencer Ackerman (senior correspondent at the American Prospect), Robert Pollock (senior editorial page writer, Wall Street Journal), Juan Williams (US journalist), Mark Schoofs (Pulitzer Prize, 2000), Matthew Yglesias, Lowell Bergman (Pulitzer Prize, 2004), Stephen Ward (Director of the Centre for Journalism Ethics at UBC, Vancouver), Jon Entine (Emmy-winning TV producer & author), Robert Menard (Secretary-General of Reporters Without Borders), Jim Bellows (newspaper editor, executive editor of ABC News), Tony Snow (Fox News host & White House Press Secretary [2006-07]), Stone Phillips (host of Dateline), Chris Hayes, Amy Ellis Nutt (Pulitzer Prize, 2011), Philip Kennicott (Pulitzer Prize, 2013), Jeffrey Gettleman (Pulitzer Prize, 2012), Narciso Contreras (Pulitzer Prize, 2013)
+Journalists: Spencer Ackerman (senior correspondent at the American Prospect), Robert Pollock (senior editorial page writer, Wall Street Journal), Juan Williams (US journalist), Mark Schoofs (Pulitzer Prize, 2000), Matthew Yglesias, Lowell Bergman (Pulitzer Prize, 2004), Stephen Ward (Director of the Centre for Journalism Ethics at UBC, Vancouver), Jon Entine (Emmy-winning TV producer & author), Robert Menard (Secretary-General of Reporters Without Borders), Jim Bellows (newspaper editor, executive editor of ABC News), Tony Snow (Fox News host & White House Press Secretary [2006-07]), Stone Phillips (host of Dateline), Chris Hayes, Amy Ellis Nutt (Pulitzer Prize, 2011), Philip Kennicott (Pulitzer Prize, 2013), Jeffrey Gettleman (Pulitzer Prize, 2012), Narciso Contreras (Pulitzer Prize, 2013), Kathryn Jean Lopez, David V. Johnson (opinion editor at Al Jazeera America).

 Business: George Soros, Carl Icahn, Mark Hulbert (Forbes columnist),

-Law: Learned Hand (US jurist), David Souter (US Supreme Court Justice), Stephen Breyer (US Supreme Court Justice [Associate]), Beverly McLachlin (Chief Justice, Supreme Court of Canada), Pamela Tate (Solicitor-General, Victoria, Australia), James Crawford Biggs (US Solicitor General under President F. Roosevelt), Lawrence Lessig (Professor at Stanford Law School & founder of Creative Commons), Scott Brewer (Professor at Harvard Law School), John Mikhail (Professor of Law, Georgetown University), Solomon Oliver, Jr. (federal judge, Ohio), George Kingsley Acquah (Chief Justice of Ghana), Sir Neil MacCormick (MEP & Dean of Law at Edinburgh University), William Van Alstyne (Professor at Duke Law School [1974-2004]).
-State Supreme Court Judges (US): Oscar Adams, Jr. (Alabama), Jean Toal (South Carolina), James McGuire (New York), Louis Ceci (Wisconsin), E. Harold Hallows (Wisconsin), Robin Hudson (North Carolina), Zel Fischer (Missouri)
+Law: Learned Hand (US jurist), David Souter (US Supreme Court Justice), Stephen Breyer (US Supreme Court Justice [Associate]), Beverly McLachlin (Chief Justice, Supreme Court of Canada), Pamela Tate (Solicitor-General, Victoria, Australia), James Crawford Biggs (US Solicitor General under President F. Roosevelt), Lawrence Lessig (Professor at Stanford Law School & founder of Creative Commons), Scott Brewer (Professor at Harvard Law School), John Mikhail (Professor of Law, Georgetown University), Solomon Oliver, Jr. (federal judge, Ohio), George Kingsley Acquah (Chief Justice of Ghana), Sir Neil MacCormick (MEP & Dean of Law at Edinburgh University), William Van Alstyne (Professor at Duke Law School [1974-2004]), Anthony P. Capozzi (79th President, State Bar of California), Gregory A. Castanias, E. Kevin Lollar (Executive Director, Big Brothers, Frederick County, MD), Karen Lerohl Wilson (President of the National Contract Management Association).
+State Supreme Court Judges (US): Oscar Adams, Jr. (Alabama), Jean Toal (South Carolina), James McGuire (New York), Louis Ceci (Wisconsin), E. Harold Hallows (Wisconsin), Robin Hudson (North Carolina), Zel Fischer (Missouri).

-Arts: Kim Thayil (of Soundgarden), Elliott Smith (singer/songwriter), Vladimir Angelov (choreographer), Claude Lanzmann (filmmaker), Charles Boyer (actor), Steve Allen (comedian), Ricky Gervais (comedian), Terrence Malick (filmmaker), Ethan Coen (of 'the Coen Bros.', filmmaker), Bill Condon (Academy Award winning film director), Wes Anderson (Academy Award winning filmmaker), Mark Boal (filmmaker), Buffy Sainte-Marie (folk singer), Steve Reich (Pulitzer Prize winning composer), Duncan Jones (film director, son of David Bowie), Jennifer Baichwal (Genie Award winning documentary filmmaker), Jesus Lopez (conductor, Cincinnati Symphony Orchestra), Robert Motherwell (painter), Robert Simonds (movie producer), Raymond J. Barry (actor, appeared in X-Files, Lost, etc.), Philip Johnson (architect), Gene Siskel (film critic), Philip Glass (composer), Judd Nelson (actor), David Kohan (Emmy Award winning TV producer), Sarah Slean (musician), Robert Shaw (conductor, Atlanta Symphony), David 'Phoenix' Farrell (bassist in Linkin Park), Michael Haneke (filmmaker), Dessa (aka Margret Wander, hip hop artist), Sixto Diaz Rodriguez (musician & poet), John Fahey (blues musician), Tien Ho (chef)
+Arts: Kim Thayil (of Soundgarden), Elliott Smith (singer/songwriter), Vladimir Angelov (choreographer), Claude Lanzmann (filmmaker), Charles Boyer (actor), Steve Allen (comedian), Ricky Gervais (comedian), Terrence Malick (filmmaker), Ethan Coen (of 'the Coen Bros.', filmmaker), Bill Condon (Academy Award winning film director), Wes Anderson (Academy Award winning filmmaker), Mark Boal (filmmaker), Buffy Sainte-Marie (folk singer), Steve Reich (Pulitzer Prize winning composer), Duncan Jones (film director, son of David Bowie), Jennifer Baichwal (Genie Award winning documentary filmmaker), Jesus Lopez (conductor, Cincinnati Symphony Orchestra), Robert Motherwell (painter), Robert Simonds (movie producer), Raymond J. Barry (actor, appeared in X-Files, Lost, etc.), Philip Johnson (architect), Gene Siskel (film critic), Philip Glass (composer), Judd Nelson (actor), David Kohan (Emmy Award winning TV producer), Sarah Slean (musician), Robert Shaw (conductor, Atlanta Symphony), David 'Phoenix' Farrell (bassist in Linkin Park), Michael Haneke (filmmaker), Dessa (aka Margret Wander, hip hop artist), Sixto Diaz Rodriguez (musician & poet), John Fahey (blues musician), Tien Ho (chef), Theo James (actor), Alex McMurray (musician), Najwa Karam (singer), Mark di Suvero (sculptor), Stacy London (co-host of What Not to Wear), Elizabeth W. Grant (aka Lana Del Rey, musician), Zola Jesus (I can't see that she majored in philosophy but she did "take a lot of philosophy courses").

-Human Rights (see also Nobel Peace Prize Winners [below]): Zhang Pengjun (aka P. C. Chang, Chinese diplomat who helped draft the UN's Universal Declaration of Human Rights), Charles Habib Malik (Lebanese diplomat who helped draft the UN's Universal Declaration of Human Rights), Bob Moses, Mary Lawlor (Director of Front Line, Director of Amnesty International [Irish Section]), William Schulz (Executive Director, Amnesty International [USA]), Sophie Scholl (member of the White Rose, executed by the Nazis, included in the Righteous Among the Nations by the State of Israel), Grace Lee Boggs (author, US National Women's Hall of Fame), Janet E. Courtney (early feminist), Stéphane Hessel (French resistance fighter in WWII, diplomat)
+Human Rights (see also Nobel Peace Prize Winners [below]): Zhang Pengjun (aka P. C. Chang, Chinese diplomat who helped draft the UN's Universal Declaration of Human Rights), Charles Habib Malik (Lebanese diplomat who helped draft the UN's Universal Declaration of Human Rights), Bob Moses, Mary Lawlor (Director of Front Line, Director of Amnesty International [Irish Section]), William Schulz (Executive Director, Amnesty International [USA]), Sophie Scholl (member of the White Rose, executed by the Nazis, included in the Righteous Among the Nations by the State of Israel), Grace Lee Boggs (author, US National Women's Hall of Fame), Janet E. Courtney (early feminist), Stéphane Hessel (French resistance fighter in WWII, diplomat), Elizabeth Anne Reid (worked for the UN's Development Program and for HIV/AIDS policy development).

 Nobel Peace Prize Winners: Aung San Suu Kyi (1991), John R. Mott (1946), Albert Schweitzer (1952), Georges Pire (1958), Elie Wiesel (1986), the 14th Dalai Lama